Dataway¶

 FAQ¶

-Dataway has a default setting for the size of the request body (default is 64MB), but when the request body is too large, the client will receive an HTTP 413 error (Request Entity Too Large
+Dataway has a default setting for request body size (default 64MB).
+However, when the request body is too large, the client will receive an HTTP 413 error (Request Entity Too Large

 - Set the environment variable